Barcelona: A Love Untold

-Barcelona: A Love Untold is a 2016 Philippine romance drama film, directed by Olivia Lamasan, starring Kathryn Bernardo and Daniel Padilla.
-The film was produced and released by Star Cinema and was released on September 14, 2016.
+Barcelona: A Love Untold is a 2016 Philippine romantic drama film directed by Olivia M. Lamasan from a story and screenplay she co-written with Carmi Raymundo.
+The film stars Kathryn Bernardo and Daniel Padilla, with the supporting and extended cast include Aiko Melendez, Joey Marquez, Ricky Davao, Maria Isabel Lopez, Joshua Garcia, and Ana Capri.

-The film was awarded Best Picture at the 65th FAMAS Awards in 2017.
+Produced and distributed by Star Cinema, the film was theatrically released on September 14, 2016.

 Synopsis

-Ely (Daniel Padilla) can't get over his past love.
+Ely (Daniel Padilla) cannot get over his past love.
 In Barcelona, he juggles work with his studies as he aims to get his master's degree.
 He then meets Mia (Kathryn Bernardo), a girl who sees Spain as a fresh start.
 After a series of mistakes in the past, she abruptly uproots herself from life in the Philippines to move forward and start anew.
 But the question is how?